zhangzewei/handlebars-project-strategy/readme.md

-## A pure html css javascript stratege by using handelbars
+## A pure html css javascript strategy by using handelbars
-this is a stratege of pure html project by using handelbars
+this is a strategy of pure html project by using handelbars

 ## how to use it